 Despite my many years as a grownup, and despite having lots of grownup things (one husband, one daughter, one grandson, a house of my own) I often feel like an imposter, a kid in disguise.
-Adults often baffle me, but kids I get, and that is the audience I usually write for.
+Adults sometimes baffle me, but kids I get, and that is the audience I usually write for.

 In thanks for being a part of my life and the source of most of my best stories I maintain a completely independent library for the children of Seminole Manor Neighborhood.

 You can find me, a bunch of volunteers, and a mess of kids at The Front Porch Library on any Sunday afternoon.

 To date I have nine middle-grade and YA novels published by Peachtree Publishers of Atlanta, and six more novels written for adult readers that may well languish in a drawer forever.

 To write fifteen novels takes time, so maybe I am an adult.